-Introduced (I) Key ideas, concepts or skills related to the learning outcome are introduced and demonstrated at an introductory level.
-Instruction and learning activities focus on basic knowledge, skills and/or competencies and entry-level complexity.
+Introduced (I) Key ideas and concepts concentrate on knowledge or skills at a basic level.

-Developing (D) Learning outcome is reinforced with feedback; students demonstrate the outcome at an increasing level of proficiency.
-Instruction and learning activities concentrate on enhancing and strengthening existing knowledge and skills, as well as expanding complexity.
+Instructional and learning activities address basic knowledge or skills at an entrylevel complexity.

-Advanced (A) Students demonstrate the learning outcome with an increasing level of independence, expertise and sophistication expected upon graduation.
+Developing (D) Students demonstrate learning at an increasing level of proficiency.
+Instructional and learning activities concentrate on enhancing and strengthening existing knowledge and skills, as well as expanding complexity.

-Instructional and learning activities focus on and integrate the use of the content or skills in multiple levels of complexity.
+Advanced (A) Students demonstrate the learning with an increasing level of independence, expertise and sophistication expected upon graduation.
+Instructional and learning activities focus on and integrate the use of content or skills in multiple levels of complexity.